gwendus/ADInfrastructureInAzure/README.md

 - <b>Azure Virtual Network and Subnet</b> - functions as our network environment

 <h2>Installation Steps:</h2>
-<b>Our first objective is to set up our Domain Controller in Azure.</b> We begin by creating Resource Group to contain our Virtual Network and Subnetwork, which we then also create.
+<b>Our first objective is to set up our Domain Controller in Azure.</b> We begin by creating Resource Group, Virtual Network, and Subnet.
   <br>
   <br>
 <img src="https://i.imgur.com/ygAGHf9.png" height="80%" width="80%" alt="Azure Resource group, v net and subnet"/>